sferik/multi_xml/README.md

 MultiXML tries to have intelligent defaulting.
 That is, if you have any of the supported parsers already loaded, it will utilize them before attempting to load any.
-When loading, libraries are ordered by speed: first LibXML, then Nokogiri, then REXML.
+When loading, libraries are ordered by speed: first LibXML, then Nokogiri, then Ox, then REXML.

 ## <a name="contributing">Contributing</a>
 In the spirit of [free